Skip to main content

 What kind of IRA should I choose?

-You might consider a Roth IRA if you expect to be in a higher tax bracket during retirement — for example, if you’re currently young and earning an entry-level salary.
+You might consider a Roth IRA if you expect to be in a higher tax bracket during retirement.
+For example, if you’re currently young and earning an entry-level salary.
 You’re also allowed to have both types of IRAs and even multiple traditional or Roth accounts.

-Keep in mind, however, the total annual contribution to all your IRAs in 2022 cannot exceed $6,000, (or $7,000 if you’re 50 or older).
+Keep in mind, however, the total annual contribution to all your IRAs in 2026 cannot exceed $7,500, (or $8,600 if you’re 50 or older).

 Who is eligible to open an IRA?

 While pretty much anyone with earned income can open an IRA, there are income limits with a Roth IRA — and sometimes with a traditional IRA — if you also have a workplace 401(k) plan account.
-(Income limits for a traditional IRA don’t affect your ability to open one, just whether your contributions will be tax deductible).
+Income limits for a traditional IRA don’t affect your ability to open one, just whether your contributions will be tax deductible.

 How to invest in an IRA

 Keep in mind that an IRA is not an investment in and of itself.
 Once you open the account, you need to decide where to invest your money.
-For example, within an IRA you can invest in stocks, bonds, mutual funds and exchange-traded funds (ETFs).
-Along with the tax benefits, the flexibility in investment choices is one of the chief advantages of an IRA.
+For example, within an IRA you can typically invest in stocks, bonds, mutual funds and exchange-traded funds (ETFs).
+Along with the tax benefits, flexibility in investment choices is one of the chief advantages of an IRA.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third party websites.
 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.
 Advisory services are provided for a fee by either Personal Capital Advisors Corporation ("PCAC") or Empower Advisory Group, LLC (“EAG”) depending on your specific investment advisory services agreement.
 Both PCAC and EAG are registered investment advisers with the Securities and Exchange Commission (“SEC”) and subsidiaries of Empower Annuity Insurance Company of America.
 Registration does not imply a certain level of skill or training. © 2023 Empower Annuity Insurance Company of America.
 All rights reserved.
 “EMPOWER” and all associated logos, and product names are trademarks of Empower Annuity Insurance Company of America.